 - Hide and Seek – A classic!
 Keep it within limits so you don’t lose anyone!

 - Red Light Green Light – Little guys are learning control over their bodies, so any games where you have to move and stop are good for them and fun as well.

 For 6-12yr olds – Elementary-aged kids are learning how to act in a group.
 What are the rules of behavior?
 How do we work together?
 What is a basic strategy for winning?
 These are games that teach these lessons while enabling kids to be successful and have fun.

 (gin, war, bluff)

-Games parents like AND 6-12 yr olds can play (but probably not win) – Your kids may not be too competitive in these games, but if you have older kids and adults playing this age group can join in to be part of the fun without getting frustrated.
+Games parents like AND 6-12 yr olds can play (but probably not win) – Your kids may not be too competitive in these games, but if you have older kids and adults playing, this age group can join in to become part of the fun without getting frustrated.

 |Ticket to Ride<||Monopoly||Clue|

 12 and up (Beware- kids this age may actually beat you at these games!)
 You may be surprised at how good your kids may be at these games.
 This is a great way for them to build self-esteem.
 It’s a big deal when you beat Dad at Splendor!
 Click the links to hear Alicia explain the group games that we like to play.